Locations in Miami: Essentials | Miami New Times | The Leading Independent News Source in Miami, Florida

 305-756-0366

 Now in classed-up digs across Biscayne Boulevard from the original site, Danny Serfer's Blue Collar still takes its cues from the classic American diner.
 The MiMo District stalwart offers daily specials and elevated comfort foods.
 Start with a gutsy New Orleans-style dish of shrimp and grits with bacon and Worcestershire-based barbecue sauce, or Hanukkah latkes (served year-round).
-Don’t miss the veggie plate, shich allows you to build your own customized entrée.
-Order a thermos of Panther coffee and a cheeseburger or the pasta of the day and make yourself as comfy as you’d be in your mom’s kitchen.
+Don’t miss the veggie plate, which allows you to build your own customized entrée.
+Order a coffee and a cheeseburger or the pasta of the day and make yourself as comfy as you’d be in your mom’s kitchen.
 Pro tip: Serfer's also the chef behind another of our faves, Mignonette, an oyster bar and all-around seafood gem just north of downtown.

 113 articles